 This test measures the overall levels of LDL (bad) and HDL (good) cholesterol in the blood.

 Tests for triglycerides, a fat found in the blood.
 Irregularities are a possible risk factor for heart disease and other medical conditions.

 HDL cholesterol, also known as high-density lipoprotein (or good cholesterol), is useful in protecting against heart disease.
 Low levels can increase the risk of heart problems.

 LDL cholesterol, also known as low-density lipoprotein (or bad cholesterol), is linked to heart disease and clogged arteries.

 Total Cholesterol to HDL Ratio

-Calculating this ratio can help determine an individual’s risk of developing a heart disease.
+Calculating this ratio can help determine an individual’s risk of developing heart disease.
 It is worked out by dividing HDL cholesterol into total cholesterol.
 High levels are a possible indicator of heart problems.

 It is common for certain blood test values to temporarily fall out of the normal range.
-While this can signal the presence of health condition that requires attention, more often than not the cause is benign and no cause for concern.
+While this can signal the presence of a health condition that requires attention, more often than not the cause is benign and no cause for concern.
 Now if you see such a value on your blood test, you’ll what that value measures.
 Stay healthy.